 Blinken meets Xi in Beijing at climax of high-stakes China visit

+Blinken and Xi agree on need to stabilise bilateral relationship at climax of high-stakes China visit

-Chaina’s leader calls on US secretary of state to make ‘more positive contributions’ to stabilising ties between Beijing and Washington
+China’s leader calls on US secretary of state to make ‘more positive contributions’ to stabilising ties between Beijing and Washington

-The US secretary of state Antony Blinken is meeting with China’s President Xi Jinping – as the two nations try to salvage a diplomatic relationship and ensure that it does not spiral towards conflict.
+The US secretary of state Antony Blinken met with China’s President Xi Jinping on Monday as the two nations try to salvage a diplomatic relationship and ensure that it does not spiral towards conflict.

 Beijing has described ties between the two nations as being at a low point thanks to America’s “wrong perception” of the country.

-Mr Xi asaid he hopes Mr Blinken will make "more positive contributions" to stabilising China-US relations.
+Mr Xi said he hopes Mr Blinken will make "more positive contributions" to stabilising China-US relations.

 "State-to-state interactions should always be based on mutual respect and sincerity," Mr Xi said.
 "I hope that, through this visit, Mr Secretary, you will make more positive contributions to stabilising China-US relations."